schwentker/artiji-buyer-agent/README.md

 Historical traces are retained as historical runs.
 Current wire evidence lives in the regenerated P6 vectors and tests rather than silently rewriting earlier evidence.

+### 5. An 81-surface ecosystem survey corroborates the discovery gap at scale

+Finding 1 above is about this one implementation.
+A separate, broader survey (`survey/`, [`reports/stage_a.md`](reports/stage_a.md), [`reports/METHOD.md`](reports/METHOD.md)) tested whether the gap is idiosyncratic to this buyer or general: it coded 81 agent-facing paid surfaces — MCP registry listings, GitHub source implementing x402/AP2/ACP, npm/PyPI packages, and `.well-known` discovery files — for pre-payment disclosure of price, timing, return shape, and recourse.

+- **Price disclosed as a resolvable figure before any call: 9/81 (11%)**; 29/81 (36%) carried no price signal at all in the discovery surface.
+- Weakest vectors were exactly where an agent would look first: MCP registry listings (12/20 no price signal) and npm package search (6/20 no price signal, 0/20 a resolvable figure).
+- **Machine-readable recourse: 1/81.** A dispute or support path an agent could act on without a human was essentially absent.
+- Only two surfaces in the whole sample exposed price via a real, spec-shaped machine-readable file rather than prose or nothing: `agentcash.dev/.well-known/x402` and `agentgates.ai/.well-known/mcp.json`.

+This is Stage A of a two-stage design — rows are `coder='auto'` and explicitly flagged for human review; inter-coder agreement is Stage B's job, not claimed here. `unknown` is never collapsed into `no`: an absent price signal and an explicitly-stated absence of pricing are coded differently, and the split is reported as three-way in the per-vector table.
+Treat this as directional evidence that "no standard slot for material terms" (Finding 1) is an ecosystem-level condition, not a gap specific to `xyz.artiji/commerce`'s starting point — not as a conformance claim about any named registry or package host.

 ## Specification basis

 The experiment pins or names its consulted sources so later drift is detectable: